 Modern Languages at Cathedral Primary School

 We will give you an idea, below, of how much your children will learn as they move up the school.
 The best way to support their learning (short of going on holiday to France, Belgium, Luxembourg, some parts of Switzerland, Monaco, north Africa, Quebec, Guadeloupe, Martinique, Réunion, New Caledonia, French Polynesia… etc) is to let them sing to you, or count, or tell stories they have learned.
 They will be happy to teach you some French!
 Please let them teach you; they do tend to pick up a very good accent.
-One thing to add, though, is that some children can find it hard to relate to what they have learned when it is out of context but they are still registering a lot.

 |What children will learn in Reception|